 While many Maya know Spanish, more Maya languages are used daily and in literature.
 Consider having a translator available to help you communicate with potential Maya candidates.
 You can also translate documents into different languages to make sure everyone in the company can read what you publish.

-The first step to staffing and recruiting in Guatemala is knowing where to find the right talent.
+The next step to staffing and recruiting in Guatemala is knowing where to find the right talent.
 More recruiters are starting to use information from social networking sites.
 You can also use websites with classifieds or job search engines to advertise your positions.
 Some local newspapers and information boards will also present your vacancies.